mediamonks/seng-generator/README.md

 #### settings

 Set or display settings.
 Without any options it will show the settings.
 By default it will set the settings locally in a .senggenerator file.
 You can also set global settings by using the global option.
+It also displays the custom variable settings so you can see which variables can be used in every template.

 ```console
 $ sg settings